ceklov/nfl-elo-game-forecast/README.md

 # Can You Beat FiveThirtyEight's NFL Predictions?

-This repository contains code and data to accompany [FiveThirtyEight's NFL Forecasting game](https://projects.fivethirtyeight.com/2021-nfl-forecasting-game/).
+This repository contains code and data originally based on [FiveThirtyEight's NFL Forecasting game](https://projects.fivethirtyeight.com/2021-nfl-forecasting-game/).
 Specifically, it has:

 * Historical NFL scores back to 1920 in `data/nfl_games.csv`, with FiveThirtyEight's Elo win probabilities for each game.
 * Code to generate the Elo win probabilities contained in the data.